JMcInerneyLab/groot/readme.md

 | Python    | interpreter            | https://www.python.org/downloads/                |
 | Raxml     | phylogeny inference    | https://sco.h-its.org/exelixis/software.html     |

-Note: You can substitute all of these for your own preferred tools, or specify the data manually, but this list comprises a good "starter package".
+Note: You can substitute all of these for your own preferred tools, or specify the data manually, but this list comprises a good "starter pack".

 _Warning: For legacy reasons, MacOS and some Linux flavours come with an older version of Python 2.4 pre-installed, which was last updated in 2006.
 This isn't enough - you'll still need to install Python 3.6 to use Groot__